eduardoboucas/buildtimes/posts/2016-10-17-speedtracker/2016-10-17-speedtracker.md

 The diagram below shows the gist of the idea.

-{% include helpers/image.html, name="diagram2.png", caption="The system architecture" %}
+{% include helpers/image.html name:"diagram2.png" caption:"The system architecture" %}

 Oh, at some point I needed a name.
 I called it [SpeedTracker](https://speedtracker.org).